TrackPolitics logoTrackPolitics

 • Supports transgender rights

-• Votes with a mixed pattern on renter protections and housing
+• Shows a mixed pattern on welfare and housing policy

 Financial Interests

-Declared financial interests include miscellaneous items (two entries) and land and property (one entry) within or outside the UK.
+Declares financial interests including two miscellaneous entries and one land and property entry (within or outside the UK).

 Generated 21 February 2026